 - Early in the morning li>

 - Direct exposure to a clear sky north, east or south li>

 If the surrounding temperature is slightly above the dew point and the temperature of the glass is slightly below, condensation will form on the glass surface.

 The advent of high-performance energy systems, preventing the inner heat from escaping to the outer surface, causes this phenomenon.
-Because the conditions mentioned above rarely occur in combination, it is not common to observe this phenomenon even on sealed units with high energy efficiency.
+Because the conditions mentioned above rarely occur in combination, it is not common to observe this phenomenon even on insulating glass with high energy efficiency.